zigotica/tumblr-full-backup/readme.md

 ## Todo

+* [ ] Refactor write to insert correct contents depending on post type
 * [ ] Create index page for posts/likes
-* [ ] Write correct body/caption contents depending on post type
 * [ ] Build a static site from downloaded files